 Around 1990 the chemical industry in the United States got really concerned over how MCS could impact them and apparently decided to act.
 Within a few years people with MCS became widely regarded as psychiatric cases instead of having a legitimate illness.

-Keywords: MCS, chemical sensitivity, environmental illness, history, opposition, chemical industry, environmental illness briefing paper
+Keywords: MCS, chemical sensitivity, environmental illness, history, opposition, chemical industry, disinformation, environmental illness briefing paper

 The gathering storm

 Multiple chemical sensitivity (MCS) was mostly known as environmental illness around 1990 when it seemed to gather a lot of interest.
 More than a hundred employees were sickened when the EPA installed new carpeting at their Washington, DC headquarters in 1987 and 1988.
 Some went on permanent disability (Toufexis 1988; Svoboda, 1997).

 A store customer had to be hospitalized for 11 days after an employee sprayed her with a fragrance (LA Times, 1989).

 There were complaints and lawsuits from employees working with toxic chemicals, such as at the aircraft manufacturer Boeing and at Silicon Valley chip factories (Sparks, 1990; Hembree, 1986; Goad, 1990).